-Too many Lathes?
-Here's how to find the right one
+Too Many Lathes?
+Here's How to Choose the Right One

-Here are five key factors to consider when choosing the right lathe for your needs.
+Consider these five key factors when selecting the ideal lathe for your needs.

 Select options and limit the number of products